-Parking may be banned on both sides of emergency snow routes, arterial streets and City bus routes, as indicated on the map.
+Parking may be banned on both sides of emergency snow routes, arterial streets and bus routes.
 These routes must remain open for emergency vehicles.
 Along non-arterial streets, bus routes are marked with signs.

 Snow Removal Districts Parking Bans:

 Parking is banned on both sides of the street, including metered stalls, in areas designated as snow removal districts.
 In these areas, the snow is plowed into windrows, loaded into trucks and hauled out of the area.
 Typically, snow removal occurs between midnight and 8 a.m.
 The districts include streets in the following areas: Downtown, University Place, Havelock, Bethany, College View, 11th and “G”, 17th and Washington, 25th and Sumner.

-During snow removal district parking bans, free downtown parking will be available from 10 p.m. to 7 a.m. at Center Park Garage, 1100 “N” St. The customer will be charged for any time beyond the nine hours at the posted garage rate.
+During snow removal district parking bans, free downtown parking will be available from 10 p.m. to 7 a.m. at Center Park Garage, 1100 “N” St. Residents will be charged for any time beyond the nine hours at the posted garage rate.
 If the vehicle remains in the facility past 10 a.m., the customer will be charged for the entire time the vehicle was in the facility.

 Vehicles parked illegally during Snow Emergency, Snow Removal Districts or Residential parking bans are subject to fines, towing and storage costs at the owners’ expense.
 Vehicles parked in a way that do not allow emergency vehicles to pass may be ticketed for obstructing a public street.
 For information on towed vehicles, call the Emergency Communications Center, 402-441-6000.